MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 #### iWARP

-iWARP uses the Transmission Control Protocol (TCP), and can be optionally enhanced with Data Center Bridging (DCB) Priority-based Flow Control (PFC) and Enhanced Transmission Service (ETS).
+iWARP uses Transmission Control Protocol (TCP), and can be optionally enhanced with Priority-based Flow Control (PFC) and Enhanced Transmission Service (ETS).

 Use iWARP if: